 Resource Library:

-AFCEA offers a wide range of white papers, EBooks, case studies, event videos and analytical content in our Resource Library.
-These documents may be relevant to your work and of interest to you as a member of the global defense, security and intelligence community.
+AFCEA's trusted Resource Library offers a wide range of white papers, e-books, case studies, executive videos and analytical content.
+These documents may be relevant to your work and of interest to you as a member of the global cyber, defense, security, intelligence and technology communities.
 The content updates often so please bookmark this page and come back frequently.

 Registration is required to access the documents.
 This registration information is minimal and is only shared with the sponsor of the specific document you access.